Form I-130 Filing Information for Prospective Adoptive Parents Living Abroad

 What documentation should I submit when filing Form I-130?

-If I’ve met all eligibility criteria to file Form I-130, what is the process to request local processing at the U.S. Embassy or consulate due to exceptional circumstances?
+If I believe I meet the criteria to file Form I-130 abroad with the Department of State, what is the process to request local processing at the U.S. Embassy or Consulate due to exceptional circumstances?

 First, notify the U.S. Embassy or Consulate that you would like to request local processing of your Form I-130 before attempting to file so you can determine whether you must schedule an appointment.
 When meeting with the consular officer, explain what exceptional circumstances you believe would qualify you for an exception for the U.S. Embassy or Consulate to process your Form I-130 petition.

 You will need to submit copies of relevant documentation to support why you believe you qualify for an exceptional circumstance exception.
 Some examples would include evidence of a medical emergency, documents related to a job offer or job relocation, or other evidence that indicates an imminent need to depart the country.
 This is not an exhaustive list of examples.
 Supporting documents must be in English.
 Any document that is not in English must be accompanied by a full English translation, and include a translator’s certification that they are competent to translate from the original language into English and that the translation is a complete and accurate translation of the entire document.

 If the U.S. Embassy or Consulate accepts your Form I-130, they will proceed with the adjudication.
 If they do not accept the filing, DOS will notify you that they denied the request and provide information about the Form I-130 filing process in accordance with the form instructions.